wildabeast/appmaker/readme.md

     module.exports = MyModuleName

-Any file in a Project's packages folder is expected to follow that convention and will be included when the site starts like this:
+Any file in a Project's packages folder is expected to follow that convention and will be included when the project starts like this:

     require('./mymodulename.js')(app)